 - enhancing bean and cowpea consumption, utilization, and food security in Sub‐Saharan Africa, Latin America, and the United States.

-Click on the links on this page or under “Achievements” in the main menu for highlights and a sample of the most recent achievements by the Legume Innovation Lab as well as ts predecessors, the Dry Grain Pulses CRSP and the Bean/Cowpea CRSP, in the areas listed below.
-Note that because projects under the Legume Innovation Lab are only just beginning, the most recent work cited in these links will be from the final year of Dry Grain Pulses CRSP projects.
-This work will be updated as Legume Innovation Lab projects advance.
+Click on the links on this page or under “Achievements” in the main menu for highlights and a sample of the most recent achievements by the Feed the Future Innovation Lab for Legume Systems Research as well as ts predecessors, the Dry Grain Pulses CRSP and the Bean/Cowpea CRSP, in the areas listed below.
+Note that because projects under the Feed the Future Innovation Lab for Legume Systems Research are only just beginning, the most recent work cited in these links will be from the final year of Dry Grain Pulses CRSP projects.
+This work will be updated as Feed the Future Innovation Lab for Legume Systems Research projects advance.

 - Impact Brief, 4: Economic impact of CRSP’s investment in the development and dissemination of improved cowpea varietal technology: New evidence from Senegal